Yoh89/Whats-Your-Story/README.md

 Zelda Universe is the creator of the zelda videos

 All of which will be removed soon enough to be replaces with the actual content that will be put on here.

+All HTML and CSS  code are from skillshare and w3 schools lessons.
+So if your reading this please check them out.